 We have a 1.2 gallon jug of this stuff, but it’s also available in a quart option and a handy aerosol spray for smaller projects.
 I use a disposable chip brush when working with this sealer so that I can just chuck it when I’m done and not have to deal with mineral spirits cleanup.

-I used Thompson’s Waterseal Clear Multi-Surface Waterproofer first on this very large pot.
+I used Thompson’s Waterseal Clear Multi-Surface Waterproofer first on the very large pot in the pic with the snake plant below.
 Even though I did use a paint designed for outdoor use on this pot, the clay was super porous, and I was afraid it wouldn’t stand up to the elements (and the moisture of a ton of wet soil on the inside).

 So this yellow one…I loved the lines on it and the size was perfect for the space I wanted.
 The yellow just wasn’t going to cut it, though, so I decided to break out some paint.
 I really wanted to do this pot in a navy color for the backyard.